 But it doesn’t have to be that way!

 When you understand the role a balance sheet plays in your company’s finances, you can make better financial decisions.
-Combine balance sheet knowledge with income statement and cash flow statement knowledge, and get ready to rule your kingdom – errr business! – just like the original three musketeers did.
+Combine balance sheet knowledge with the income statement and cash flow statement knowledge, and get ready to rule your kingdom – errr business! – just like the original three musketeers did.